Corymbia candida

-Corymbia candida, commonly known as the desert ghost gum or ghost gum, is a bloodwood native to arid parts of the Northern Territory and Western Australia.
+Corymbia candida, commonly known as desert ghost gum or ghost gum, is a bloodwood native to arid parts of the Northern Territory and Western Australia.

 Description

 The weeping tree typically grows to a height of 10 to 20 m and forms a lignotuber.
 It has smooth, white and powdery bark that it sheds in thin strips.
 It forms a crown of oppositely arranged leaves.
 The leaves have cordate shaped blades that can rarely be lanceolate.
 The concolorous, dull, grey-green to pale green blade has a length of 3 to 8 cm and a width of 0.8 to 2.7 cm.
 It blooms around July and produces axillary compound inflorescences in groups of three buds per umbel.
 The obovoid to pyriform shaped mature buds have a length of 0.4 to 0.6 cm and a width of 0.4 to 0.5 cm with a flattened operculum and shallow inflexed stamens and white flowers.
 The pedicellate fruits that form after flowering have a cupular to cylindrical or barrel shape with a length of 0.5 to 1.1 cm and a width of 0.6 to 1.1 cm with a descending disc and three enclosed valves.
 The brown to red-brown coloured seeds within have a length of 3 to 6 mm and a flattened to saucer-like shape.